bxparks/AceRoutine/USER_GUIDE.md

 <a name="Functors"></a>
 ### Functors

-C++ allows the creation of objects that look syntactically like functions. by defining the `operator()` method on the class.
+C++ allows the creation of objects that look syntactically like functions by defining the `operator()` method on the class.
 I have not defined this method in the `Coroutine` class because I have not found a use-case for it.
 However, if someone can demonstrate a compelling use-case, then I would be happy to add it.